samarinm/pythonCC/README.md

 # Python Crash Course

-This repository provides the material for the Python Crash Course (24th and 25th February, 3rd and 4th March 2025) offered in the Transferable Skills programme of the University of Basel.
+Find here the course material for the Python Crash Course (24th and 25th February, 3rd and 4th March 2025) offered in the Transferable Skills programme ([course description](https://fortbildung.unibas.ch/courses/organizer/scientific-tools/python-crash-course-for-beginners-300499)) of the University of Basel.

-Find the course description in the programme of [Transferable Skills](https://fortbildung.unibas.ch/courses/organizer/scientific-tools/python-crash-course-for-beginners-300499).
+Do you want to immediately dive into the course material?
+Check out [Renkulab](https://renkulab.io/v2/projects/samarinm/python-crash-course) and click "Launch" to run the notebooks without any installation!

 ## Updates